 Management + caretaking

-The Land Trust engages in activities to maintain and protect Concord’s natural resources.
-This includes mowing meadows, maintaining trails, and controlling invasive plant species on the Land Trust’s land.
-Water chestnut removal from Fairhaven Bay and Sudbury River occurs annually in the summer through the River Steward Program.
-In the past, beetles have been used as a biocontrol for the invasive purple loosestrife.
-Restoration is also an important part of caretaking.
-A reforestation project in the Wright Woods commenced in September 2021 and the trees planted will be looked after for the next several years to ensure their successful establishment.
+The Land Trust undertakes a range of stewardship activities to maintain and protect Concord’s natural resources.
+These activities include mowing meadows, maintaining trails, and managing invasive plant species on Land Trust properties.
+Water chestnut removal in Fairhaven Bay and along the Sudbury River is conducted annually during the summer through the River Stewardship Program.
+In past years, beetles have been used as a biocontrol to manage the invasive purple loosestrife.
+Restoration is also an important component of the Land Trust’s caretaking efforts.
+From a reforestation project in Wright Woods to pollinator plantings at multiple properties, these initiatives enhance habitat, support wildlife, and promote healthy ecosystems and long-term conservation goals.

 Volunteering and seasonal work